STEVE INSKEEP, Host:

 Here's Senate Majority Leader Harry Reid.

-Senator HARRY REID (Democrat, Nevada; Senate Majority Leader): The president is no longer - never was entitled, but he's damn sure is not entitled now to having this money given to him just with a blank check.
+HARRY REID: The president is no longer - never was entitled, but he's damn sure is not entitled now to having this money given to him just with a blank check.
 He just signed a bill, $470 billion for one year - $470 billion on the same day that he vetoed a bill that the American people need very badly.
 America needs someone fighting for him, taking on this bully we have in the White House.

 WELNA: You see, I think those words give a sense of just how confrontational things have become there.
 Now, the vetoed bill Majority Leader Reid was talking about was one of that funded education programs, health research, labor.
 So Reid and other Democrats are now contrasting these domestic programs that the president vetoed with his willingness to spend hundreds of billions of dollars more on Iraq.

 INSKEEP: Is Congress going to get beaten by the president on domestic spending bill after spending bill after spending bill?

 WELNA: Well, the House did come within two votes last night of overriding that veto against the domestic setting last night.
 So it's clear a lot of Republicans are not too happy with the president's hard line, but there is in fact one spending bill besides the defense bill that would not get vetoed and that's the one that funds veterans' programs.

 Yesterday, Senate Minority Leader Mitch McConnell demanded that Democrats send that bill to the president.